datahaus/datahaus.construction/phases/README.md

 1. Area above stairs drains into pipe that outputs below porch.
 2. Downspout drains into three rain barrels within west side of porch, then outputs below porch.
-3. Sidewalk higher than stairs drains to outflow below porch below.
+3. Sidewalk above stairs drains to outflow below porch.
-4. Sidewalk lower than stairs has a drain before doorway.
+4. Sidewalk below stairs has a drain before doorway.
 Addition to sidewalk angles away from door.
 5. Goove below doors drains below porch.
 6. Interior floor angles away from deeper basement, which has a sump pump.